 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 5:12 am and the next high tide at 5:32 pm.
-The only low tide of the day will be at 12:01 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:52 am and the next low tide at 4:20 pm.
+The first high tide was at 9:40 am and the next high tide will be at 10:14 pm.

-The lunar phase is a Waxing Crescent.
-Today we will have 13 hours and 8 minutes of sun.
-The solar transit will be at 1:01 pm and the length of time the moon will be visible will be 10 hours and 57 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 14 hours and 44 minutes of sun.
+The solar transit is at 12:58 pm and the length of time the moon will be visible will be 11 hours and 42 minutes.

-The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 65 to end the day with a tidal coefficient of 61.
-The tide heights today are 6.6 ft, 0.7 ft and 6.6 ft.
+The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 50 to end the day with a tidal coefficient of 54.
+The tide heights today are 1.0 ft, 6.6 ft, 0.7 ft and 6.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Philadelphia which is of 7.9 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Philadelphia tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: